bwilli-dev/Motion-Detector/README.md

 ### ToDo
 [✓] Add Tensorflow Detection
-[ ] Spilt out Videos of different persons
+[✓] Spilt out Videos of persons
-[ ] Save only detected part with time frame
+[✓] Save only detected part with time frame
-[ ] Make Different Videos if Time Differnce between last detection and current detection is more
+[ ] Notify user on any intrusion

 Feel Free To Add More...